apjanco/leaflet-course/docs/index.md

 - The skills needed to publish Leaflet maps on the Internet

 # Instructor
-Dr. Andrew Janco is a Research Software Engineer at the University of Pennsylvania.
+Andy Janco is a Research Software Engineer at the University of Pennsylvania.
 Andy teaches workshops in natural language processing, machine learning, and web development.
 He is a PhD in history from the University of Chicago and translates poetry from Russian and Ukrainian.